Why Recognition of Prior Learning Applications Are Tripling Year On Year

 While this may still be a foreign concept to a number of skilled workers across the country, attitudes towards RPL are changing.
 RPL can apply to professionals from every industry sector and the fact that those working within some of these sectors are unaware that recognition of prior learning is available has to change.

 ‘Some people think that there is no point in going through the recognition of prior learning process because they know they have the skills and they already have a job.
 I say they’re wrong.
-Gaining a qualification gives you confidence and a sense of achievement and it shows others that you made it,’ says Craig.
+Gaining a qualification gives you confidence and a sense of achievement and it shows others that you made it,’ says Henry.

 The benefits of RPL